ExCL-Docs/excl-user-docs/contributing/git-workflow.md

 We need the name of the remote branch we wish to work on

-1. The GitLab project page displays a droplist with the name of available branches.
+1. The GitHub project page displays a droplist with the name of avaiHuble branches.
 ![image](screenshots/git-show-branches.png)
 <a target="_new" href="screenshots/git-show-branches.png"><img src="screenshots/git-show-branches.png" style="border-style:ridge;border-color:#bfbfbf;border-width:1px;width:550px;" /></a><!-- o_ -->
 -  Open the Atom command palette (`cmd`+`shift`+`p` or `ctrl`+`shift`+`p`) and search for `git checkout checkout` (requires Git checkout plugin having been installed).
 ![image](screenshots/git-checkout-checkout-search.png)
 <a target="_new" href="screenshots/git-checkout-checkout-search.png"><img src="screenshots/git-checkout-checkout-search.png" style="border-style:ridge;border-color:#bfbfbf;border-width:1px;width:550px;" /></a><!-- o_ -->
 You may also open the checkout dialog directly using the hotkeys `ctrl`+`alt`+`shift`+`c` (or `ctrl`+`opt`+`shift`+`c` on Mac).
     * The checkout dialog is a list of branches to checkout or switch to.
 Using the arrow keys, highlight the `custom` entry and hit enter.
 Now type in the name of the remote branch name.
-You may find this in GitLab.
+You may find this in GitHub.
     ![image](screenshots/git-checkout-provide-branch.png)
     <a target="_new" href="screenshots/git-checkout-provide-branch.png"><img src="screenshots/git-checkout-provide-branch.png" style="border-style:ridge;border-color:#bfbfbf;border-width:1px;width:550px;" /></a><!-- o_ -->
     * A notice will display if the checkout was successful.
 You may then switch between branches using the branch selector in the bottom-right toolbar.